lepture/authlib/docs/basic/intro.rst

 project that powers from low-level specification implementation to high-level framework integrations.

-I'm intended to make it profitable so that it can be :ref:`sustainable`.
+I'm intended to make it profitable so that it can be :ref:`sustainable`, check out the :ref:`funding` section.

-.. raw:: html
-   :file: ../_templates/sustainable.html

 .. _monolithic: